jin-s13/COCO-WholeBody/README.md

 COCO-WholeBody dataset is the first large-scale benchmark for whole-body pose estimation.
 It is an extension of [COCO 2017 dataset](https://cocodataset.org/#keypoints-2017) with the same train/val split as COCO.
-Note that in our ECCV paper, all experiments are conducted on COCO-WholeBody v0.5.
-We further improve the annotation of the proposed dataset from v0.5 to v1.0.
+Note that in our ECCV paper, all experiments are conducted on COCO-WholeBody V0.5.
+We further improve the annotation of the proposed dataset from V0.5 to V1.0.
 The benchmark results for COCO-WholeBody V1.0 can be found in [MMPose](https://mmpose.readthedocs.io/en/latest/topics/wholebody.html#coco-wholebody-dataset).
+More introduction of COCO-WholeBody V1.0 is summarized in our journal version paper (to be published).

 Here is an example of one annotated image.
 <img src="imgs/Fig1_example.png" width = "800" height = "400">